How to Immigrate to Canada as a Refugee

 What Happens if My Refugee Application is Rejected?

-If your application is rejected, you can appeal it with the Refugee Appeal Division (RAD).
+If rejected, You can appeal your application with the Refugee Appeal Division (RAD).
 The Rad considers appeals against the Refugee Protection Division (RPD) decisions to allow or reject refugee protection claims.

 How can Refugees in Canada Access Healthcare Services?